QinyueZheng/linguistic_datastory/index.md

 </center>

 Wow, this is so implite.
 This is **personal attack**!!

-## Introduction

-Detecting such kind of unfriendly conversations on the internet is quite critical.
-The question is, is there any linguistic cues that we can use to predict whether the conversation will go awry before it actually happens.
+As a linguist, you come up with a brilliant idea: can we detect such kind of unfriendly conversations on the internet automatically?
+Further more, is there any linguistic cues that we can use to predict whether the conversation will go awry before it actually happens?

+Let's try to utilize a linguistic dataset to analyze this hypothesis.
+Here we are going to use the **Conversations Gone Awry Dataset**, which is a collection of conversations among Wikipedia editors from Wikipedia talk pages.
+In the dataset, some of the conversations will derail into personal attacks.

-## Dataset and Wikipedia Talk Page Discussions
+## Dataset Observation

-To do the analysis, we turn to use a dataset of Wikipedia talk page discussion.
-The dataset contains
+Let's have a closer look at this dataset.

-## Linguistic Harbingers of Conversational Failure
+## Linguistic Harbingers of Conversational Failure?

 ### Sentiment